-Here a teacher works one on one with a student to ensure their understanding of the lesson.
+Here a teacher works one on one with a student to ensure her understanding of the lesson.

 Parent's of typical children often take for granted how their children begin to imitate life and learn to play with cars, pretend kitchens and other toys and games.
 For many children with autism these types of activities need to be taught, including playing games and even playing with another peer.

-Here 2 students work together to learn how to take turns and play a game with each other.
+Here two students work together to learn how to take turns and play a game with each other.

 A critical component of Ascent's program involves establishing community partnerships with local businesses.
 These businesses help integrate our students into the Deer Park community and neighboring areas.
 Our students learn to select and purchase food items at Stop & Shop, use dressing rooms at Kohl’s to try on clothing, and order coffee or a meal at Starbuck’s.
 Others work out at Retro Fitness, recycle bottles and cans at BJ’s, and wash and roll towels for Long Island Fitness and Wellness.
 Student volunteers sample a wide variety of job skills.
 They collate mailings at the LI United Way Headquarters, clean tables and benches at Miller’s Ale House, help prepare food at the Texas Roadhouse, and stock inventory at Pet Supplies and Advance Auto Parts.